binder-project/binder-docs/markdown/custom-deployments.md

 # custom deployments

+If you have needs that aren't met by the public cluster -- you want to use private data, or you need the guaranteed availability of a certain number of slots -- then the best way to use Binder is to launch your own custom deployment!

-We've tried to make it as simple as possible to launch a custom Binder deployment using either your own infrastructure or a cloud provider.
-Most of Binder's flexibility comes from Kubernetes' flexibility -- there are many different ways to create a Kubernetes cluster, locally or elsewhere.
+We've tried to make it as simple as possible to launch custom Binder deployments using either your own infrastructure or a cloud provider.
+The only requirements for setting up your own version of Binder are NodeJS, Docker and a Kubernetes cluster, all of which come bundled in the `binder-control` module for ease of use.
-Binder does not require SSH access to the cluster nodes, and only depends on the Kubernetes HTTP API, making it simpler to connect to existing clusters.
-Similarly, default versions of all other Binder components have been packaged into Docker images, making it simple to spin up Binder servers/services anywhere Docker is available.
+If you're going to use your own Kubernetes cluster, Binder does not require SSH access to the cluster nodes, and only depends on the Kubernetes HTTP API, which should make integration simpler.
+Similarly, default versions of all other
+Binder components have been packaged into Docker images, making it simple to spin up Binder servers/services anywhere Docker is available.